 - TOk = 1 if target TCI state is not in the active TCI state list for PDSCH, 0 otherwise.

-When UE receive TCI state switch command for CORESET index p while UE is performing TCI state switch of CORESET index q, UE is expected to receive on new TCI states of CORESET index p and q after completing both the TCI state switch of CORESET p and q.
+When UE receives TCI state switch command for CORESET index p while UE is performing TCI state switch of CORESET index q, UE is expected to receive PDCCH with the target TCI states of CORESET index p and q after completing both the TCI state switch of CORESET p and q.

 <End of Change #1>